 Our community of scholars includes over 75 faculty members, outstanding postdoctoral scholars, and creative and engaged graduate students.
 We have about 110 graduate students including approximately 40 who are currently engaged in dissertation research.

-Our core specialization areas are: Sociology of Crime and Law; Sociology of Culture; Gender; Health and Mental Health; Immigration, Race and Ethnicity; Political Sociology; Qualitative Methods; Quantitative Methods; Social Networks; Theory; and Work, Stratification & Markets.
+Our core specialization areas are: Colonization, Racialization, and Indigeneity; Sociology of Crime and Law; Sociology of Culture; Gender; Global Migration; Health and Mental Health; Political Sociology; Qualitative Methods; Computational and Quantitative Methods; Social Networks; Theory; and Work, Stratification & Markets.
 We also have growing expertise in Environmental Sociology; Family, Life Course and Aging; Social Policy; and Urban Sociology.
 We are home to the Centre for Global Social Policy, created in 2013 to support collaborative, international research that speaks to pressing social policy concerns.

 Our graduate programs provide exceptional training to students in advanced social research.
 At the graduate level, we focus on transforming our students from consumers of academic research into producers of new sociological knowledge.
 To that end, we have a strong focus on methodological training and integrate graduate students thoroughly into the faculty research programs in the department.
 When they graduate from the PhD program, our students are prepared to excel in careers as scholars and teachers, or in a myriad of fields in the public and private sectors.